 DAILY TRAVEL INSPIRATION: Rome

-Next up on our tour of world wonders is the Flavian Amphitheatre, also known as the Colosseum in Italy.
+One of the modern wonders of the world is the Flavian Amphitheatre, also known as the Colosseum in Italy.
 Built around 2000 years ago, it’s estimated that around 65,000 spectators would attend shows here during the Roman Empire right through to the Middle Ages, when it was damaged by an earthquake.

 The performances put on during the Roman Empire were nothing if not spectacular.
 Gladiators would fight battles to the death, and wild and exotic animals from all corners of the empire would be released into forest scenes made from real trees and bushes, either to be hunted or to chase prisoners who had been condemned.
 There is even evidence that the arena could be flooded to stage mock sea battles using real boats.
 Once the Roman Empire declined, the Colosseum was used as housing, workshops, a fort and a cemetery before eventually becoming a symbol of the power of Rome and a tourist attraction.